prologin/prolotheme/README.md

 For example, to define the color of the tag `Example` to _green_ (case doesn't matter), you need to add `example = "green"` under the sections `params.tags`.

+### Hide tags

+If you want to leave tags in your subject (to allow the search engine to use them), but don't want them to appear, you can set `hideTags` to true under the `params.style` subsection.

 ### Customize CSS